codernocook/OydsnDB/README.md

 # InjectDB
  A deployment branch for vercel.
+Also make it smaller to store more data